How to Invest Like Carl Icahn: Activist Investing Explained

 How To Invest Like Carl Icahn The Power of Activist Investing captures the dynamic and bold nature of activist investing

-Tip for Best Practices: Study Icahn’s investment battles to learn how he identifies underperforming companies.
+Tip for Best Practices: If you want to unpack this framework down to its base mechanics, stop looking at basic price-to-earnings ratios and start tracking the spread between a firm’s return on invested capital (ROIC) and its weighted average cost of capital (WACC).
+Study Icahn’s investment battles to learn how he identifies underperforming companies.
 Focus on his ability to spot opportunities where leadership is weak or financials are mismanaged, as this is where activist investors can make the biggest impact.

 Activist Investing Creating Change and Unlocking Value highlights key concepts like engagement, corporate accountability, and unlocking value